wirrunna/CamillaDSP-an-implemantation/README.md

  This Prt Sc shows the JiveLite screensaver Word Clock.
 This is the screen saver I use on my PiCorePlayers.
  ![alt text](<Images/10.1 screen JiveLite screensaver Word Clock.jpg>)

-Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 provides the balanced analog output to the three stereo amplifiers.

 I have documented the process of building the CamillaDSP config for my K-Horns using REW and rePhase here - https://github.com/wirrunna/CamillaDSP-Building-a-Config .
-REW will save filters in CamillaDSP compatible format that CamillaDSP can import using the GUI.
+Both REW and rePhase will save filters in CamillaDSP compatible format that CamillaDSP can import using the GUI.

 Initially I ran CamillaDSP and Squeezelite on a headless Raspberry Pi with the OLED volume display as recommended in Michael's tutorial.
 The music was controlled via a  PiCorePlayer on another Raspberry Pi running on a 7" screen.